Feature request #8671

 Please note you don't "import topology from the osm file into a spatialite file" in one step.
 First you import the topology from osm into sqlite, and then run the third menu entry in order to create spatialite tables from the topology (within the sqlite file).

 If you just skipped this point and the procedure is working for you, probably this bug report should be replaced with two feature requests: about the file extension and CRS mismatch.

-#3 Updated by Guillaume Larocque almost 7 years ago
+#3 Updated by Guillaume Larocque about 7 years ago

 Ok, I managed to complete the three steps and the chosen layer does appear on the canvas.
 This process is much less straight forward than that provided by the OSM plugin in QGIS 1.8.
 You simply had to click on import and the downloaded layers were added automatically to the canvas.
 Any reason why those three steps are not integrated into one in 2.0?

-#5 Updated by Paolo Cavallini almost 7 years ago
+#5 Updated by Paolo Cavallini about 7 years ago

 - Resolution deleted (